 - Completion of individual and small group assignments prior to sessions

 When conducted properly, meetings with groups of people are strenuous for everyone involved.
-Therefore, they may be called workshops or workouts.
+Therefore, cll them workshops or workouts.
 Strive to avoid an overly ambitious agenda and plan for at least two, ten-minute breaks every four hours.
-Use our FAST ten-minute timers to ensure that breaks do not extend to eleven or twelve minutes.
+Use our MG RUSH ten-minute timers to ensure that breaks do not extend to eleven or twelve minutes.
 Always provide dedicated resources, such as a facilitator professionally trained in structured methods.

 Discourage unplanned interruptions, especially through electronic leashes.
 “Topless” meetings are increasingly popular, meaning no laptops or desktop devices (eg, smartphones).
-Exceptions are allowed for accessing content needed to support the session.
+Allow exceptions for accessing content needed to support the session.
 “No praying underneath the table” is another expression used to discourage people from using their gadgets on their laps, presumably beyond the line of sight of others, when in fact, everyone can see what they are doing anyway.
-For serious consensual challenges or multiple day sessions, sessions should be held away from the participants’ everyday work site to minimize interruptions and everyday job distractions.
+For serious consensual challenges or multiple day sessions, conduct sessions away from the participants’ everyday work site to minimize interruptions and everyday job distractions.
 Using structured facilitation sessions will increase your productivity and others if you properly plan your work and work your plan.

 Become Part of the Solution While You Improve Your Facilitation, Leadership, and Methodology Skills